-There are other institutes for higher education in Japan as follows and each has its own application requisites:
+- There are other institutes for higher education in Japan as follows and each has its own application requisites: - i.

-- i.
 Graduate schools mainly for postgraduates - ii.
-Professional and vocational universities mainly for postgraduates - Colleges of Technology mainly for junior-high graduates iii.
+Professional graduate schools mainly for postgraduates - iii.
+Colleges of Technology mainly for junior-high graduates

-Entrance exam to higher educational institutes 1-8
+1-8 Entrance examination to higher educational institutes

-- To get enrolled in a higher education institute, you have to pass an entrance exam or • document screening. - Some institutes offer special assessments for foreign applicants. - The Examination for Japanese University Admission for International Students (EJU), operated by the Japan Student Services Organization, is employed by many colleges and universities as a special evaluation reference for international students.
+- To get enrolled in a higher education institute, you have to pass an entrance examination or document screening. - Some institutes offer special assessments for foreign applicants. - The Examination for Japanese University Admission for International Students (EJU), operated by the Japan Student Services Organization, is employed by many colleges and universities as a special evaluation reference for international students.